Accelerating Approximate Thompson Sampling with Underdamped Langevin Monte Carlo

 which uniquely do not depend on the condition number $\kappa_1$.
 This characteristic is due to the fact that in $\hat{\mathcal G}_{a,n}$, the generated sample $x_{a, I h}$ conforms to a normal distribution, while in ${\mathcal G}_{a,n}$, a strongly-log concave characteristic is utilized for approximating normal distributions.
 As a result, the approximation introduces $\kappa_a$.
 Additionally, the choice of the scaled parameter, denoted as $\hat\rho_a=\left(8\kappa_a\Omega_a\right)^{-1}$, is strategically made to bound the moment generating function of the random variable $\left\|x_{a, I h}-x_{a,*}\right\|_2^2$, where $\left\|x_{a, I h}-x_{a,*}\right\|_2^2$ is denoted as the L2 norm between samples generated for TS and the point $x_{a,*}$.
 With the above information, we continue to derive a similar upper bound for the terms in \eqref{equation_sub_play_main}:

-With these problem-dependent bounds, we reach the regret bounds for the proposed ATS algorithm: \begin{theorem} Suppose the likelihoods, rewards, and priors satisfy Assumptions \ref{assumption_reward}-\ref{assumption_sgld_lipschitz_main}.
-Given $\hat\rho_a=\left(8\kappa_a\Omega_a\right)^{-1}$ and sampling schemes specified in Theorem \ref{theorem_ula_stochastic_main}, then the total expected regrets after $N$ rounds of ATS conform to:
+With these problem-dependent bounds, we reach the regret bounds for the proposed approximate TS algorithm: \begin{theorem} Suppose the likelihoods, rewards, and priors satisfy Assumptions \ref{assumption_reward}-\ref{assumption_sgld_lipschitz_main}.
+Given $\hat\rho_a=\left(8\kappa_a\Omega_a\right)^{-1}$ and sampling schemes specified in Theorem \ref{theorem_ula_stochastic_main}, then the total expected regrets after $N$ rounds of approximate TS conform to:

 where $\hat C_1,\hat C_a>0$ are universal constants that are independent of problem-dependent parameters. \end{theorem}